nexusformat/definitions/manual/source/design.rst

 =============================

-The objects described so far provide us with the means to store data from a wide variety of instruments, simulations or processed data as resulting from data analysis.
-But NeXus strives to express strict standards for certain applications of NeXus too.
-The tool which NeXus uses for the expression of such strict standards is the NeXus Application Definition.
+The objects described so far provide us with the means to store data from a wide variety of instruments, simulations, or processed data as resulting from data analysis.
+But NeXus strives to express strict standards for certain applications of NeXus, too.
+The tool which NeXus uses for the expression of such strict standards is the NeXus :ref:`Application Definition <application.definitions>`.
 A NeXus Application Definition describes which groups and data items have to be present in a file in order to properly describe an application of NeXus.
 For example for describing  a powder diffraction experiment.
 Typically an application definition will contain only a small subset of the many groups and fields defined in NeXus.
 NeXus application definitions are also expressed in the NeXus Definition Language (NXDL).
 A tool exists which allows one to validate a NeXus file against a given application definition.

-.. note:: NeXus application definitions define the *minimum* information
+.. note:: NeXus application definitions define the *minimum required* information
           necessary to satisfy data analysis or other data processing.

 Another way to look at a NeXus application definition is as a